-Bank Tellers seem to wield many skills on the job.
-Most notably, skills in Spanish Language, Sales, Banking, and Customer Relations are correlated to pay that is above average.
-Most people familiar with Cash Handling also know Banking.
+Bank Tellers seem to exploit a large range of skills on the job.
+Most notably, skills in Spanish Language, Sales, Banking, and Accounting are correlated to pay that is above average.
+Those familiar with Cash Handling also tend to know Banking.

 Pay by Experience Level for Bank Teller